top of page

 "A warm comforting soup made with a tangy tomato base and golden brown noodles.
 It is so popular with moms because it is very easy to make, budget-friendly and kids love it because what kid doesn’t like noodles?"

-Fideo soup is what Mexican family childhood memories are made of.
-It is a warm comforting soup made with a tangy tomato base and golden brown noodles.
-It is so popular with moms because it is very easy to make, budget-friendly and kids love it because what kid doesn’t like noodles, right?
-A warm bowl of fideo served up with a beef soft taco or a bean and cheese taco (another kid-friendly food staple I might add) is a combination that ranks right up there with the likes of the American tomato soup and a grilled cheese, Italian Pastina and crusty bread or southern cornbread and chili!
+It's a favorite for a reason—super easy to make, totally budget-friendly, and seriously, what kid doesn’t get excited about noodles?! 🍅🧄🍝 A warm bowl of fideo served up with a beef soft taco or a bean and cheese taco (another kid-friendly food staple I might add) is a combination that ranks right up there with the likes of the American tomato soup and a grilled cheese, Italian Pastina and crusty bread or southern cornbread and chili!
 In my opinion, this is cheap comfort food gold.

 Sopa de Fideo